Jordibot-art/weather-api/README.md

+Weather Checker
+A FastAPI-based application that fetches real-time weather data from the OpenWeather API and provides it through an HTML interface and a JSON API endpoint.

+---
+Features

+GET endpoint to get weather by city.
+Returns data in JSON or HTML format.
+Shows city, temperature, and weather description.
+Easy to run locally with FastAPI.

+--
+Installation/setup instructions

-dotn for get to change directory to your api folder
+dont forget to change directory to your api folder

 1 install FastAPI and Uvicorn and dependencies for html templates and fetch openweather api using terminal "pip install fastapi uvicorn"